eegsynth/eegsynth/patches/iklectik/README.md

-This is the patch used for the performance at Iklectik.
+This is the patch used for the Hemispherics performance at Iklectik.
 See this [link](http://www.eegsynth.org/?p=1432) for details.

 We recorded EEG from two subjects.
 One of the EEGsynth patches was running on a